XiaoMi/mace/docs/user_guide/basic_usage.rst

 1. Prepare your model
 ======================

-Mace now supports models from Tensorflow and Caffe (more frameworks will be supported).
+Mace now supports models from TensorFlow and Caffe (more frameworks will be supported).

 -  TensorFlow

-   Prepare your pre-trained Tensorflow model.pb file.
+   Prepare your pre-trained TensorFlow model.pb file.

    Use `Graph Transform Tool <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md>`__ to optimize your model for inference.